 5) Failing to Take Advantage of Telemedicine

-That means right now is a particularly tough time to get treatment for your back pain.
-However, back pain doesn’t go away just because coronavirus showed up.
+Visiting a doctor for your back pain can be a difficult task now.
+However, back pain often doesn't go away by itself.
 You still have to deal with it.

 Luckily, we have more options for getting care in the comfort of our own homes than ever before.
 You might have heard of telemedicine, which refers to the delivery of clinical services at home, but the broader term telehealth covers all healthcare services that are delivered remotely.

-Americans want these services too.
-Even prior to the appearance of coronavirus, there has been a need for convenient healthcare that requires no travel.
-That’s especially true in rural areas and with seniors who may be less mobile.
+Why is telemedicine important?
+Because Americans want and need these services.
+In recent memory, there has never been a greater need for convenient healthcare that requires no travel.
+That’s especially true in rural areas and for seniors who may be less mobile.

 It’s clear from the research that people suffering from lower back pain want clear and consistent information on their treatment options.
 But how do you know where you can get this information remotely?